TEACHER

 “My most influential teacher: My 3rd grade teacher, Mrs. Hairston.
 She was the first teacher to show me that she was not just a teacher, but a real person with a life outside of school.
 She talked about her family and hosted yearly sleepovers for students.
 She taught me the importance of building trust and relationships with students, the foundation of successful teaching and learning.”

 Born and raised in Atlanta, Ga, Lynitia is the younger of two children.
 She received her BS in Child & Family Development from The University of Georgia.
 Lynitia believes each child is an individual and should be taught as such.
 She believes a child’s educational experience should be meaningful to him or her.
 For Lynitia, the greatest reward in teaching is witnessing a child mastering a skill or concept with which they have been struggling.
 Transitioning into administration has allowed Lynitia to meet her desire to support teachers in their work.
-Outside of work, she enjoys family time with her son two cats, Peanut and Butter.
+Outside of work, she enjoys traveling, attending outdoor concerts, and spending time with her husband, son, and extended family.